-So happy!
-Saw my recipe creation in a popular women’s magazine – Her World (under 10-minute reader recipe column), in Oct 07 issue!
-It has also brought me a $150 gift hamper for my recipe contribution!
-Yes..
+So delightful to see my recipe creation appear in a popular women’s magazine – Her World (under 10-minute reader recipe column), in Oct 07 issue!
+It was also kinda sweet to be rewarded with a $150 gift hamper for my contribution.
+Yes.. :)

 10 tiger prawns (medium size), shelled